 Below ceiling leaks can then be measured separately using a flex duct or plastic on the ceiling to neutralise ceiling leaks.
 All other variables such as room volume and heights are easily measured on-site.
 The model predicts how many minutes it will take for the descending interface to reach the minimum protected height specified by the Authority Having Jurisdiction or the concentration to fall to the minimum percentage acceptable for the continual mixing case.

 How the door fan test relates to a discharge test:

-- The minimum protected height for the descending interface case usually chosen at the same place where the highest acceptance-sampling probe would be located.
+The minimum protected height for the descending interface case is usually chosen at the same place where the highest acceptance sampling probe would be located.

-The logic for the Room Integrity Testing and survey is to provide assurance to property managers/owners that an appropriate level of protection and a high level of reliability exist for each hazard area.
+The Room Integrity Testing and survey logic is to assure property managers/owners that an appropriate level of protection and a high level of reliability exists for each hazard area.

 While this report sets out some recommendations for improving the level of fire protection for some particular areas in the facility it is also important to note that the fire protection systems and equipment need to be properly managed and maintained to ensure their performance and reliability when required some particular areas in the facility it is also important to note that the fire protection systems and equipment need to be properly managed and maintained to ensure their performance and reliability when required.